 Return to Gwyneth Walker Music Catalog

-Download an an MP3 file of this work (high voice and piano) performed by Henry H. Pleas III, tenor and Carol Mannen Smith, piano.
+Download an MP3 file of this work (high voice and piano) performed by Henry H. Pleas III, tenor and Carol Mannen Smith, piano.

 Download a PDF file of selected pages from the choral score (SATB version) of this composition.

 This song is an arrangement of a traditional African-American spiritual.
 There are two central images: breaking bread together in communion (with both liturgical and community references) and falling on one's knees in prayer (again, with both liturgical and community references).
 The first image speaks the message of healing, and the second reflects humility.